Amir Mohammad Khan: Death

-It was widely reported in Pakistani news media that his third youngest son Asad Khan killed him over a family property dispute on 26 November 1967.
+It was widely reported in Pakistani news media that his third youngest son Malik Asad Khan killed him over a family property dispute on 26 November 1967.

 Descendants

-His eldest son Nawab Malik Muzaffar Khan had been a member of National Assembly from Mianwali for 3 consecutive term in 1962-1964, 1965-1969 and 1970-1977.
+His eldest son Nawab Malik Muzaffar Khan had been a member of National Assembly from Mianwali for 3 consecutive term in 1962-1964, 1965–1969 and 1970–1977.

 Nawab Malik Muzzafar Khan had three sons: the eldest Malik Idrees Khan, the second Malik Fareed khan and the youngest Malik Waheed Khan.
 Nawab Malik Idrees Khan became the Nawab of Kalabagh after his father’s death.
 He died without issue.
 After his death, his second Brother Nawab Malik Fareed Khan became Nawab.
 Nawab Malik Fareed Khan died in a vehicle accident.
 Thus his only son Nawab Malik Mohammad Ali Khan became Nawab of Kalabagh, a position he holds to this day.

 Nawab Malik Amir Muhammad Khan's second son Malik Allahyar also remained a member of Majlis-e-Shoora during General Zia-ul-Haq's military regime from 1981 to 1985.
 Malik Allahyar's daughters, Sumaira Malik and Ayla Malik, both were members of the National Assembly of Pakistan from 2002 until 2013.

 Amir Mohammad Khan's third son was Malik Asad Khan.
 Malik Asad's son Malik Amad Khan, won the National Assembly of Pakistan seat from NA-71 Mianwali-I in the February 2008 elections as an independent candidate.
 He also served as state minister of Foreign Affairs Pakistan from 2008 to 2013.

 Nawab Malik Amir Mohammad Khan's fourth and youngest son Malik Azam Khan was murdered in 1995.
 Malik Azam died without issue.